dgraph-io/dgraph-docs/content/query-language/functions.md

 }
 {{< /runnable >}}

-Query Example: Directors called Steven and their movies which have `initial_release_date` greater than that of the movie Minority Report.
+Query Example: Directors called Steven Spielberg and their movies which have `initial_release_date` greater than that of the movie Minority Report.

 {{< runnable >}}